Author and Job Role: Lucy Thomas; Policy and Commissioning Lead for Victims’ Services

 I approve the recommendation(s):

-Signature: Police and Crime Commissioner Lisa Townsend (wet signed copy held in Commissioner’s Office)
+Signature: Lisa Townsend, Police and Crime Commissioner for Surrey (Wet signed copy held at PCC Office)

 All decisions must be added to the decision register.